2020 Pacific Northwest floods: Northwest Washington and Lower Mainland

 Many rivers draining the west slopes of the Cascades north of Interstate 90 flooded.
 In the north, the Sumas River overtopped levees to inundate the city of Sumas, forcing the closure of State Route 9 and the border crossing it terminates at, connecting that city with Abbotsford, British Columbia.
 Sumas residents were asked by authorities to delay pumping water from their homes because of high water in parts of town.
 North of the border, some fields were flooded and Fraser Health issued a notice to calm concerns about naturally occurring asbestos in Sumas River sediment.

 Major flooding on the Snohomish River did not reach high enough to impact businesses in Snohomish, but many roads near town were covered by water.
-As water reced on the Skagit River, it was discovered that a levee protecting Burlington had taken damage and would need to be stabilized.
+As water receded on the Skagit River, it was discovered that a levee protecting Burlington had taken damage and would need to be stabilized.
 Strong winds in that area also caused many to lose power.
 By controlling flow through the Howard Hanson Dam, the Army Corps of Engineers kept the Green River from flooding the Seattle suburb of Kent.